 Table of Contents

-The basic purpose of the nervous system is to regulate and adapt the organism to changes in the environment and in the body itself.
-It is the system responsible for communication and control of the body, and it innervates all bodily organs.
+The basic purpose of the nervous system is to regulate and adapt the human body to changes in the environment and in the body itself.
+It is the system responsible for communication and control in the body.

-Anatomically, the nervous system has two main subdivisions:
+Anatomically, the nervous system has 2 main subdivisions:

-The nervous system performs many different tasks and enables us, for instance, to smell or speak.
-Through so-called receptors, the nervous system receives and processes different stimuli, such as heat or light, that can come from either the environment or from inside the body.
+The nervous system performs many different tasks and enables the human being, for instance, to smell or speak.
+Through receptors, the nervous system receives and processes different stimuli, such as heat or light, that can come from outside or inside the body.

-Our ability to remember things from the past or to control our body movements as well as the regulation of our internal organs are all governed by our nervous system.
-Which are the basic functions responsible for accomplishing these activities?
+Our ability to remember things or to control our body movements as well as the regulation of our internal organs is governed by our nervous system.
+The basic functions responsible for accomplishing these activities include:

 - Sensory function